MirrorNetworking/Mirror/doc/Components/NetworkManagerHUD.md

 ![The HUD GUI after a successful connection](NetworkManagerHUDConnected.png)

-### LAN Server Only
+### Server Only

-Click LAN Server Only to start a game which acts as a server that other clients can connect to, but which does not act as a client to the game itself.
+Click Server Only to start a game which acts as a server that other clients can connect to, but which does not act as a client to the game itself.
 This type of game is often called a “dedicated server”.
 A user cannot play the game on this particular instance of your game.
 All players must connect as clients, and nobody plays on the instance that is running as the server.

 A dedicated server results in better performance for all connected players, because the server doesn’t need to process a local player’s game play in addition to acting as server.